guid-empty/sqflite_entities/README.md

 }
 ```

-If we want to store instances of this type in the database,
+If we want to store instances of this type in the database (we can reference it as *Entity* further),
-we can mark it up in the code with @Sql<> annotations,
+we can mark it up in the code with **@SqlEntityDefinition** annotations,
 including setting the name of the table in the database.

 For example, it might look like this: